Honest Pros and Cons of Living in Chicago From a Local

 It just costs a lot to exist in Chicago, especially if you like to eat all of the things.
 Can you do it more cheaply?
 You sure can, but you’ll be compromising somewhere.

-Pro: It’s a transportation hub.
+Pro: Chicago is a major transportation hub.

 Pros and cons lists for Chicago should always include the city’s accessibility.